alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2026.md

 NoMachine permits working on a remote Linux cluster with a graphical interface by generating a Desktop just like on your local computer.
 It notably permits opening a file explorer and easily displaying figures or even working interactively on Matlab, Spyder (Python) or Rstudio.

-Instructions to obtain and configure NoMachine for the CCUB cluster can be found on [[this webpage](https://ccub.u-bourgogne.fr/dnum-ccub/spip.php?article961){:target="_blank"}].
+NoMachine should already be installed on your computer.
+Alternatively, instructions to obtain and configure NoMachine for the CCUB cluster can be found on [[this webpage](https://ccub.u-bourgogne.fr/dnum-ccub/spip.php?article961){:target="_blank"}].

 Then:
 - Open the `NoMachine` app.